The challenge with saving

 Related article: Improve your financial health

 A few minutes later there was a news report about the need to reform CPP and increase the levels of mandatory contributions because too many people were failing to save an adequate amount for retirement and the government needed to step in and help.
 It struck me that perhaps the people struggling to make smart choices in regards to saving and investing were in the same situation as the people trying to make smart food choices.
-Both groups are trying to make the right choices but the clamour of temptation and misinformation around them is making it impossible for them to do so.
+Both groups are trying to make the right choices but the clamor of temptation and misinformation around them is making it impossible for them to do so.
 It seems to me that, if the goal is to help people save more for retirement then, rather than mandating participation, there are a few other steps we need to take.

 Will financial education help with saving?